-In the spring of 2014, Karol Wilcox of CHS-PAWS worked an animal call at the Hayti, Mo. residence of Brian Garner.
-There she found a young male Pit Bull starved, injured, chained and dying in the tall grass.
+In the spring of 2014, Karol Wilcox of CHS-PAWS, worked an animal call at the Hayti, Mo. residence of Brian Garner.
+There she found a young male Pit Bull starved, injured, chained and dying in the tall grass of the back yard.
 With the assistance of local authorities Wilcox was able to take possession of the dog and return with him to the shelter to evaluate him.
 Wilcox named the dog Skelly, short for Skeletor, due to his skeleton like appearance.

 Covered in sores from abuse and neglect, improperly healed broken bones, heartworm positive, and with infection throughout his body, there didn’t appear to be much chance of recovery for this poor boy.
 But such dire situations have never stopped the dedicated crew at CHS-PAWS and they went to work to getting Skelly on his road to recovery.

 At the time of rescue, Skelly appeared to be a pup of no more than seven or eight months old.
-But the vet discovered Skelly was much older; he was a dog of at least two years of age.
+But the vet discovered Skelly was much older; he was at least two years old when rescued.
 The abuse and neglect he had suffered had stunted his growth and as Wilcox was finding out, it had stunted his social development as well.
 Skelly simply didn’t know how to be a dog.

 Weeks passed and Skelly’s body healed as much as it ever would.
 He was left with scars but had regained good physical health.
 During Skelly’s recovery, Garner, Skelly’s previous owner, sent many people to the shelter to attempt to adopt Skelly.
-Wilcox was later able to successfully prosecute Garner for animal abuse and she was wise from the beginning when Garner’s friends were trying to adopt the dog back.
+Wilcox was later able to successfully prosecute Garner for animal abuse and she was wise from the beginning when Garner’s friends came in trying to adopt the dog for Garner.

 Wilcox found herself reaching out to larger animal welfare organizations asking for help.
 And just about the time she thought that help would never come, she received a call.
 An organization was interested in taking Skelly into their custody and moving him out of the Bootheel.